marlietandoc/marlietandoc.github.io/content/publication/blockint/index.md

 ---
-title: 'Distributed representations for human inference'
+title: 'Building integrated representations through interleaved learning '

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here